RanLIUaca/MHCpBT/README.md

 * only_get_func: a logical value that specifies if only the functions for getting the results should be returned.
 The default value is FALSE.

 ## Output
-Sure, here's an updated README.md file that includes the names of each output file:

-# Bayesian Model for Peptide Binding Data

-This R code implements a Bayesian method for estimating a binding threshold for peptides based on their corresponding binding scores.
-The output of this code provides a comprehensive analysis of peptide binding data using a Bayesian model.

-## Output
 The output of this code includes:

 - Several diagnostic plots, such as joint posterior, coefficient, and MSE paths